Using the pandoc API

 Because concatenating lists is slow, we use special types

-that wrap a
+Inlines and Blocks that wrap a

-of Inline
+Sequence of Inline and

-elements.
+Block elements.
 These are instances of the Monoid

 typeclass and can easily be concatenated: